Last Updated on July 19, 2021 by Oddmund Groette

 Curtis Faith on complexity:

 Many have not heard about Curtis Faith, but he was one of the original “Turtle Traders” in Richard Dennis’ successful trend-following project back in the 1980s.
-Mr. Faith has written one of the best trading books out there: an easy to read book about the most important aspects of trading.
-Here are Curtis’ view on complexity:
+Mr. Faith has written one of the best trading books out there: an easy-to-read book about the most important aspects of trading.
+Here is Curtis’ view on complexity:

 It takes a lot of time and study before one realizes just how simple trading is, but it takes many years of failure before most traders come to grips with how hard it can be to keep things simple and not lose sight of the basics (page 115)…..Keep it simple.
 Simple time tested methods that are well executed will beat fancy complicated methods every time (page 131)……In a similar manner, simple rules make systems more robust because those rules work in a greater variety of circumstances (page 212)…….People have a tendency to believe that complicated ideas are better than simple ones….Some of us thought that trading successfully couldn’t possibly be that simple; that there must be something else to it (page 224).